Marine equipment and solutions for methanol as fuel

 Waste heat recovery

-The innovation needed to work with methanol on board is well underway at the Alfa Laval Test & Training Centre.
-With its 2800 m2 of testing space, this unique R&D facility is providing deeper insights into methanol handling, methanol combustion and fuel cell technologies.
+At the Alfa Laval Test & Training Centre, the solutions and knowledge for working with methanol on board continue to develop.
+With its 2800 m2 of testing space, this unique R&D facility is providing deeper insights into methanol handling, methanol combustion and more.
 The efforts will ensure safety and efficiency on tomorrow’s more sustainable methanol-fuelled vessels.

 Alfa Laval to deliver the world’s first methanol-fired steam marine boiler solutions, enhancing fuel flexibility with methanol